-If we assume that selection into our analysis only depends on measured variables such as sex of child, education and age of mother, then their inclusion as covariates will result in unbiased models.
-If, having conditioned on such covariates, inclusion in our models is related to the exposure (SBP) and/or outcome (LVMI), then there will be bias.
+If we assume that selection into our analysis sample only depends on measured variables such as sex of child, education and age of mother, then their inclusion as covariates will result in unbiased models.
+If, having conditioned on such covariates, inclusion in our analysis sample is related to the exposure (SBP) and outcome (LVMI), then there will be bias.
 A priori, this seems relatively unlikely, however: e.g. such biomarkers are not readily-observable in a manner which would typically influence one's participation in a study.
-Whilst there were fewer observations for the maternal characteristics (cf. child-based covariates) included in some models, the proportion of missing data was relatively modest (8-9%), and estimates for parameters common to each model were substantively similar.
+Whilst there were fewer observations for the maternal (cf. child-based) characteristics, the proportion of missing data was relatively modest (8-9%), and estimates for parameters common to each model were substantively similar.